idpass/card-applets/README.md

 ### How to build the project

 The project is built using Gradle with the [Fidesmo Javacard Gradle plugin](https://github.com/fidesmo/gradle-javacard).
-You can set the JavaCard HOME not only through the environment but also creating a gradle.properties file with the property "com.fidesmo.gradle.javacard.home" set to the correct path.
-Here is an example gradle.properties content:
+You can set the JavaCard HOME not only through the environment but also creating a `gradle.properties` file with the property `com.fidesmo.gradle.javacard.home` set to the correct absolute path.
+Here is an example `gradle.properties` content:

 ```
-com.fidesmo.gradle.javacard.home=libs-sdks/jc304_kit/
+com.fidesmo.gradle.javacard.home=/absolute/path/to/card-applets/libs-sdks/jc304_kit/
 ```

 However, the `_JAVA_OPTIONS` can only be set at an environment level.
 Please see `build.sh`

 ### General SW List